-Sunday Monday Tuesday Wednesday Thursday Friday Saturday Asian Pacific American Heritage Month May Day Play "I Spy" together using color clues.
-Help your child get the mail.
+Sunday Monday Tuesday Wednesday Thursday Friday Saturday Asian Pacific American Heritage Month May Day 1 Help your child get the the mail.
 Count the pieces together.
-Make up silly words that rhyme with your child's name.
-Find things that begin with the letter "B." Color Tuesday Find something yellow in your clothes.
-Talk about the weather.
+Orthodox Easter Make up silly words that rhyme with your child's name.
+Children's Book Week May 3 - May 9 Find things that begin with the letter "B." Color Tuesday 4 Find something yellow in your clothes.
+Cinco de Mayo Talk about the weather.
 "April showers bring May flowers."
 Is it rainy or sunny?
 Library Day Ask about summer reading programs.
-Talk about summer plans.
+Talk about summer 7 plans.
 Sing the ABC song.
-9 Mother's Day Take a "rainbow walk."
+8 9 Take a "rainbow walk."
 Find all the colors of the rainbow.
 Listen to a story, cassette tape or CD with your child.
 Color Tuesday Find something yellow outside.
 Buy a packet of flower seeds - plant some in a paper cup.
 Library Day Read two books today.
 Have your child tell which is his/her favorite and why.
 Make animal noises.
-15 Have your child guess the animal.
+14 Have your child guess the animal.
 Armed Forces Day Draw some tulips.
 Color them.
-Name a letter and have your child find items beginning with that letter.
-Write your child's name.
+Name a letter and have your child find items beginning with that letter. name.
 Have them trace the letters.
 Color Tuesday Find something yellow in a book or magazine.
-Cut out shapes and 20 play a matching game.
+Cut out shapes and 19 play a matching game.
 Library Day Ask a librarian to recommend new children's music.
-Take a walk and talk about the different sounds you hear.
-Eid al-Fitr Practice opposites with your child (up/ down, in/out, over/ under).
+Take a walk and talk 21 about the different sounds you hear.
+Practice opposites with your child (up/ down, in/out, over/ under).
 Sing songs with rhyming sounds.
 Find something yellow in your child's toys.
-Memorial Day Make a parade with your stuffed animals.
-Count how many animals in the parade.
-Color Tuesday Find something yellow in the kitchen.
+Discuss the pattern in the flag.
+Find Color Tuesday Find something yellow in the kitchen.
 Hide an object.
-Have your child look for it by giving him/her clues.
+26 Have your child look for it by giving him/her clues.
 Library Day Share a nursery rhyme with your child.
-Visit Festival Park and play.
-Bake cookies together.
-Count the number on each tray.
+Visit Festival Park 28 and play.
+Bake cookies 29 together.
+Count the number on each tray. other patterns.